alban-read/M1-MICRO-FORTH/riscish.md

 After t1 runs type 14 WLOCALS . and it will be zero, the command line level has its own set of LOCALS as well.

-#### advanced LOCALS use cases
+#### advanced LOCALS usage

-You may have a recursive word you do not want to eat into the LOCALS stack.
+You may have a recursive word that you do not want to eat into the LOCALS stack.

-You can declare the word is FLAT like this.
+You can declare that a word is FLAT like this.

 FLAT word.